bluetobits/RC_Multi_Functions_One_Channel/readMe.txt

  This monitors a 3 position switch on an auxiliary RC channel.
- Originally written to control cabin lights and fire water cannons on a model boat from Aux channel 3.
+ Originally written to control cabin lights searchlight, searchlight servo and fire water cannons on a model boat from Aux channel 3.
+Searchlight requires a simple mod to the transmitter

-2 devices on one channel (named WATER and LIGHTS here) Water channel has pre-set PWM level,
+4 devices on one channel (named WATER, SEARCHLIGHT serchServo and LIGHTS here) Water channel has pre-set PWM level,
 LIGHTS channel has remote changable variable PWM level
  Setup: